Megagig/pharma-care-saas/Implementation/RENDER_DEPLOYMENT_STEPS.md

 ### Step 1: Access Backend Service

 1. Log in to [Render Dashboard](https://dashboard.render.com)
-2. Click on your backend service (e.g., "pharmacare-backend")
+2. Click on your backend service (e.g., "PharmaPilot-backend")
 3. Go to **"Environment"** tab in the left sidebar

 ### Step 2: Set Environment Variables